-It was about 10pm on a slow Friday night, nothing much on TV except the usual trash; Friends re-runs, over the top game shows and reality TV – which isn’t so much reality as you would think, but more the rejected storylines, for being too stupid from most soap operas.
-Then suddenly out of the blue, like a present from god himself.
-I just happened to stumble upon a film called How to Lose Friends and Alienate People, which I was immediately drawn too, as I knew It was a play on the title of Dale Carnegie very successful book, How To Win Friends and in Influence People.
-So I was expecting something extremely funny and entertaining, and as I had read the Carnegie book, I would be able to pick up on all the inside jokes, then upon pressing the I button on the sky remote, I then realized that Simon Pegg, was also playing the lead – known for the kick-ass film Shaun of the Dead, and coupled that with my amazingly prepared; Steak, salad and jacket potatoes, sitting on my lap calling my name – thanks mum!.
-I knew it was going to be a good night.
+It was about 10pm on a slow Friday night, nothing much on TV except the usual rubbish: Friends re-runs, over the top game shows and reality TV – which isn’t so much reality as you would think, but more the rejected storylines from poorly written soap operas.
+Then suddenly out of the blue, like a present from God himself, I just happened to stumble upon a film called How to Lose Friends and Alienate People.
+Immediately I was drawn to it as I knew It was a play on the title of Dale Carnegie very successful book, How To Win Friends and in Influence People.

-First of all the film is as a story about, a once war hero(Nicholas Cage), who was placed in jail for the better part of 8 years, leaving behind a daughter who wasn’t even born when he was sent down, and a wife.
-Who was the main reason he was sent to jail, because being a good man he protected his pregnant wife from a man during a bar brawl, but in doing so he accidently kills him.
-Skip 8 year later, and he is soon to be a free man after being released, but after missing his original flight he is then forced too aboard a flight transporting ten of the most dangerous criminals in America to a new top of the range security facility.
-Criminals being the likes Cyrus “The Virus” Grissom (John Malkovich), is a serial killer and diabolical master mind, that is the reason for hijacking of the plane to help them escape to freedom, that let’s just say it makes the journey for a bumpy ride for our hero, Poe.
+Skip 8 years later, and he is soon to be a free man after being released.
+But, after missing his original flight, he is then forced to aboard a flight transporting ten of the most dangerous criminals in America to a new top of the range security facility.
+Criminals in the notorious ilk of Cyrus ‘The Virus’ Grissom (John Malkovich), a serial killer and diabolical mastermind.
+Cyprus would go on to hijack of the plane in the pursuit of escaping to freedom.
+Let’s just say ‘The Virus’ makes the journey for a bumpy ride for our hero, Poe.
 Don’t worry, I’ll stop here.
 I hate spoilers too.
-So, he’s the rest of the film in brief: after a lot of flying bullets, a lot of screaming and shouting, a lot of explosions and one dead body flying through the air, the rest of the film is an hair raising roller coaster of thrills – THE END.
+So, he’s the rest of the film in brief: after a lot of flying bullets, a lot of screaming and shouting, a lot of explosions and one dead body flying through the air, the rest of the film is a hair-raising roller coaster of thrills – THE END.
 See, no spoilers.
 Now, go watch the film – wait!
 I meant, after reading this article, of course!